e-ruiz/PhpCore/README.md

 # PhpCore
-A colection of PHP classes to make development easier
+A PHP class collection to make development easier